-Intensive antimicrobial treatment, correction of fluid loss and electrolyte abnormalities, and nursing care are needed.
-Foals should be evaluated to determine whether adequate passive transfer of colostral antibodies has occurred; if not, a plasma transfusion is indicated.
+Intensive antimicrobial treatment, correction of fluid loss and electrolyte abnormalities, and nursing care are needed in the management of bacterial diarrhea in neonatal foals.
+Foals should be evaluated to determine whether adequate transfer of colostral antibodies has occurred; if not, a plasma transfusion is indicated.
 (Also see Sepsis in Foals Sepsis in Foals Sepsis is a clinical syndrome defined by the development of a systemic inflammatory response syndrome (SIRS) in response to proven or suspected infection.
 The condition implies an extensive... read more .)
 Markedly hypoproteinemic foals will benefit from plasma transfusion and/or the administration of a plasma substitute such as hetastarch to improve oncotic pressure.
 IV fluid treatment without correction of the severe hypoproteinemia may induce pulmonary or peripheral edema.

 Equine Proliferative Enteropathy

-Affected foals range from 3–12 mo old, but those 4–6 mo old are most commonly infected.
+Affected foals range from 3–12 months old, but those 4–6 months old are most commonly infected.
 Stress may be a predisposing factor.
 Because of their debilitated state, infected foals are predisposed to secondary GI, skin, and respiratory infections.
 Morbidity and mortality rates are low if animals are treated appropriately, although sudden death has been reported.
-Marked hypoproteinemia (<4 mg/dL) with hypoalbuminemia (<1.5 g/dL) are the most common laboratory findings.
+Marked hypoproteinemia (< 4 mg/dL) with hypoalbuminemia (< 1.5 g/dL) are the most common laboratory findings.
 The WBC count and fibrinogen concentrations tend to be normal to moderately increased.
-Anemia, hyponatremia, hypochloremia, and hypocalcemia may be seen.
+Anemia, hyponatremia, hypochloremia, and hypocalcemia may occur.
 CK concentration is often mildly increased.